 All applications for employment are given full and fair consideration, due regard being given to the aptitude and ability of the individual and the requirements of the position concerned.
-All employees are treated on equal terms as regards training, career development and promotion.
+All employees are treated on equal terms with regard to training, career development and promotion.
 The employment of people with disabilities exceeds the obligation of 2% set under the Persons with Disability (Employment) Act, 1969.
 The Company is committed to ensure the highest safety standards and safe practices for its employees, contractors and members of the public in accordance with the Occupational Health and Safety Authority Act 2000.
 Conscious of the fact that legal obligations are the minimum acceptable standard, the Company is striving for excellence in this area and is continuing to increase awareness among employees and contractors.
-Details of total employee benefit expense for the year and the average number of persons employed by the Company, including part-timers, during the year is included in Note 18 to the financial statements.